-We will work with other operational business areas to tackle criminal damage
+We will work with other operational business areas to tackle criminal damage and the associated impact it has on our customers and network, through a coordinated, TfL-wide approach.

 We will work with the construction industry, Network Rail and other stakeholders to encourage materials for our large capital projects, such as the Barking Riverside Extension, to be transported by rail.
 This will reduce the number of freight vehicles and other road users on London's roads.